andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 Note:
 I (Andrew) arrived first.
-I (Gayathri) arrived second.  we overlapped a little, but not much.
+I (Gayathri) arrived second.
+We overlapped a little, but not much.

 With hindsight, we both followed similar meta-approaches.
-Starting with a our own "discovery" phases, and then moving on to "delivery" work.
+Starting with our own "discovery" phases, and then moving on to "delivery" work. - IS THIS HOW WE'VE STRUCTUED IT?
+I'M NOT SURE IT IS, BUT TO LOSE THIS WOULD BE FINE IMHO.

 ---